FerasAlhenashil/WorkTaskAutomation/README.md

-# WorkTaskAutomation
+### WorkTaskAutomation ###

-Automating some of the tasks for Melanie's job using Python.
+Automating some of the tasks for a client's job using Python.

-This programs takes Excel schedules from Melanies job and creates entries in an Excel spreadsheet tracker.
+This programs reads and parses Excel schedule files, creates new entries, then appends them to an Excel spreadsheet tracker.